 Investing in crypto assets is speculative, prices are volatile and market movements are difficult to predict.
 Supply and demand for crypto assets can change rapidly and is affected by a variety of factors, including regulation and general economic trends.
 The markets for crypto assets have experienced much larger fluctuations than other markets, and there can be no assurances that erratic swings in price will slow in the future.
 Several factors may affect the price and volatility of crypto assets, including, but not limited to: (i) global demand for crypto assets, depending on the acceptance of crypto assets by retail merchants and commercial businesses; (ii) the perception that the use, holding and trading of crypto assets is safe and secure, and the related lack of or inconsistency in regulatory restrictions, particularly across various jurisdictions; (iii) conversely, heightened regulatory measures restricting the use of crypto assets as a form of payment or the purchase of crypto assets; (iv) investor’s expectations with respect to the rate of inflation; (v) interest rates; (vi) currency exchange rates, including exchange rates between crypto assets and fiat currency; (vii) fiat currency withdrawal and deposit policies on crypto asset trading platforms and liquidity on such crypto asset trading platforms; (viii) interruption of services or failures of major crypto asset trading platforms; (ix) general governmental monetary policies, including trade restrictions and currency revaluations; and (x) global or regional political, economic or financial events and situations, including increased threat or terrorist activities.
 The value of the crypto assets held by users could decline rapidly in future periods, including to zero.

 Coinut allows and encourages users to withdraw crypto assets purchased on the Platform to their own private wallets.
 However, Coinut recognizes that certain customers may desire the convenience of relying on Coinut’s third party custodial arrangements.
-If you do not withdraw your crypto assets to a private wallet, Coinut deposits all of the crypto assets transacted through the Platform with Coinbase Custody International Limited (“Coinbase Custody”).
-[Coinbase Custody is regulated by the New York Department of Financial Services under the New York Banking Law and is licensed to custody its clients’ digital assets in trust on their behalf.]
+If you do not withdraw your crypto assets to a private wallet, Coinut deposits all of the crypto assets transacted through the Platform with Coinbase Custody Trust Company, LLC (“Coinbase Custody”) or in online (or “hot”) wallets secured by software provided by Fireblocks Inc. Coinbase Custody is regulated by the New York Department of Financial Services under the New York Banking Law and is licensed to custody its clients’ digital assets in trust on their behalf.
 Custody of your crypto assets with a third party may increase certain risks when compared to holding crypto assets in a private wallet.
 In particular, you may be exposed to insolvency risk (credit risk), fraud risk or proficiency risk on the part of the custodial service provider and Coinut.
 You may also face risks in permitting Coinut to have access to crypto assets owned by you that are held with Coinbase Custody, in the event that crypto assets could be accessed improperly and misused.

 Access, Loss or Theft